NixOS/nixpkgs/doc/languages-frameworks/emscripten.section.md

 * `pkgs.zlib.override`
 * `pkgs.buildEmscriptenPackage`

-Both are interesting concepts.

-A special requirement of the `pkgs.buildEmscriptenPackage` is the `doCheck = true` is a default meaning that each emscriptenPackage requires a `checkPhase` implemented.
+A special requirement of the `pkgs.buildEmscriptenPackage` is the `doCheck = true`.
+This means each Emscripten package requires that a [`checkPhase`](#ssec-check-phase) is implemented.

-* Use `export EMCC_DEBUG=2` from within a emscriptenPackage's `phase` to get more detailed debug output what is going wrong.
+* Use `export EMCC_DEBUG=2` from within a phase to get more detailed debug output what is going wrong.
-* ~/.emscripten cache is requiring us to set `HOME=$TMPDIR` in individual phases.
-This makes compilation slower but also makes it more deterministic.
+* The cache at `~/.emscripten` requires to set `HOME=$TMPDIR` in individual phases.
+  This makes compilation slower but also more deterministic.

-### Usage 1: pkgs.zlib.override {#usage-1-pkgs.zlib.override}

-This example uses `zlib` from nixpkgs but instead of compiling **C** to **ELF** it compiles **C** to **JS** since we were using `pkgs.zlib.override` and changed stdenv to `pkgs.emscriptenStdenv`.
-A few adaptions and hacks were set in place to make it working.
-One advantage is that when `pkgs.zlib` is updated, it will automatically update this package as well.
-However, this can also be the downside...

 See the `zlib` example: